-To identify and address energy use in our buildings, Northwestern has worked closely with leading engineering and energy firms to identify and prioritize energy related projects.
-Their teams are implementing these projects across the Evanston and Chicago Campuses and the University tracking the savings and environmental impact with the Sustainability Impact Tracker tool that assures environmentally preferable materials and methods are used and to assess the positive impacts of projects, such as energy conservation, water conservation, and waste reduction.
+To identify and address energy use in our buildings, Northwestern's Facilities Management department has worked closely with leading engineering and energy firms to identify and prioritize energy-related projects on the Evanston and Chicago campuses.
+The University tracks the savings and environmental impact of these projects with the Sustainability Impact Tracker tool that assures environmentally preferable materials and methods are used and assesses the positive impacts of projects, such as energy conservation, water conservation, and waste reduction.
 Examples of projects include updated lighting across our university, significant updates to our central utility plant, and campus-wide revamps to central heating and cooling systems.

-Read more about our energy-saving procedures, which has decreased the amount of electricity purchased from the grid by almost five percent:
+Read more about our energy-saving procedures, which have decreased the amount of electricity purchased from the grid by almost five percent: